-While the concept of physical birth trauma is well-accepted, less research has been conducted into psychological birth trauma.
+While the concept of physical birth trauma (or birth injury) is well-accepted, less research has been conducted into psychological birth trauma.
 With the potential for both birthing and non-birthing parents to experience significant levels of post-traumatic stress following birth (Heyne et al 2022), key considerations include that:

-- post-traumatic symptoms occur on a continuum ranging from acute distress, to post-traumatic stress symptoms or post-traumatic stress disorder (PTSD)10 meeting DSM-V or other diagnostic criteria - psychological birth trauma may also be associated with anxiety or depressive symptoms or disorder - births may be experienced as traumatic even when they are obstetrically straightforward (NICE 2014; updated 2020) - an event that is traumatic for one person may not be for another (MHFAA 2008) - the term 'PTSD' is commonly, and often inaccurately, used by women and clinicians, to describe distress following birth trauma, where it should only be used when it refers to a psychiatric diagnosis this popularisation of the term has led to its widespread use across various forms of media - many parents don't seek help after their first birth which may have been traumatic or distressing, but may seek help once they are planning to have a second child.
+- post-traumatic symptoms occur on a continuum ranging from acute distress, to post-traumatic stress symptoms or post-traumatic stress disorder (PTSD) meeting DSM-V or other diagnostic criteria; birth trauma can occur with or without PTSD and still cause associated distress - · psychological birth trauma may also be associated with anxiety or depressive symptoms or disorder - births may be experienced as traumatic even when they are perceived as obstetrically straightforward (NICE 2014; updated 2020) - an event that is traumatic for one person may not be for another (MHFAA 2008) - the term 'PTSD' is commonly, and often inaccurately, used by women and health professionals, to describe distress following birth trauma, where it should only be used when it refers to a psychiatric diagnosis this popularisation of the term has led to its widespread use across various forms of media - many parents don't seek help after their first birth which may have been traumatic or distressing, but may seek help once they are planning to have a second child.